 Child and dependent care: Trump has said he’ll push for six weeks paid maternity leave for new mothers via unemployment insurance (which is usually a fraction of regular wages).
 He wants to give individuals or families the option to open tax-advantaged dependent care savings accounts to help cover the expenses of caring for a child or adult; contributions would be capped at $2,000 a year per account.
 Trump has also proposed a tax deduction that would let families write off the average cost of childcare in their state for up to four children; individuals earning more than $250,000 and couples earning more than $500,000 would not be eligible.
 The Trump plan would allow caregivers a tax deduction of up to $5,000 per year to cover care costs for an elderly dependent and expand the Earned Income Tax Credit with a tax rebate of up to $1,200 for lower-income families, with a matching $500 contribution into a dependent care savings account.

 Why It’s So Important to Be Financially Prepared

-Yes, we know that watching all that can be unnerving.
-But during times of uncertainty, it’s important to “have a solid financial foundation in place so that you have the ability to weather any financial storm, political changes or changes in the economy,” says Christopher Pimpo, CFP®, a financial planner with LearnVest Planning Services.
+Yes, we know that uncertainty can be unnerving.
+That’s why it’s important to “have a solid financial foundation in place so that you have the ability to weather any financial storm, political changes or changes in the economy,” says Christopher Pimpo, CFP®, a financial planner with LearnVest Planning Services.
 “We can’t control many outcomes in life, but we can be prepared for any outcome—and that should be the focus.”

 With that in mind, here are a few key things to remember about your finances, in hopes that you can start building your foundation.